Jeffail/ash/README.md

 ## Observability

+### Metrics

 Your prometheus and grafana instances should be running in the background whilst you use your AI of choice.
-In order to view an example dashboard open up grafana at `http://localhost:3000` and use the credentials `admin`/`admin` to access a dashboard called `RPCN MCP Server`.
+In order to view an example dashboard open up grafana at [`http://localhost:3000`](http://localhost:3000) and use the credentials `admin`/`admin` to access a dashboard called `RPCN MCP Server`.

+### Tracing

+You can view the Jaeger dashboard at [`http://localhost:16686`](http://localhost:16686), which will give you an overview of all tool invocations.

 ## Example Prompts